-During the last inspection, the Back River WWTP staff indicated that in July there were three significant storms, a power outage, and a failure of the blower switches causing a significant impact on treatment causing a rise in nitrogen levels.
-See the August 16, 2022 Compliance Evaluation Report for more information on the spike.
+^{}During the last inspection, the Back River WWTP staff indicated that in July, there were three significant storms, a power outage, and a failure of the blower switches causing a significant impact on treatment causing a rise in nitrogen levels.
+See the bottom of page 3 to the top of page 4 of the 8/16/22 Compliance Evaluation Report for information regarding the Total Nitrogen spike.